 Agencies and some landlords will also require a large background dossier and proof of a job contract, potentially even your parents as guarantors (yes even if you are in your thirties!).
 This is because in France it is illegal to evict anyone, for whatever reason, during the winter period as it could be deadly, especially in the Alps.
 Without payment in advance and a strong guarantee, property agents risk that their tenants could become illegal squatters with no solution until the spring, when the police would ask you to leave.

 Finding a ski season Chamonix job

 But the truly best thing to do is get here and mingle.
 Book a holiday in September or October and start networking.
 (November everyone is on holiday and Chamonix is sleepily quiet, don’t waste your time “networking” then.)
-The local contacts you make will prove invaluable when you are looking to lock in a contract, scrape by with part time work, or even find accomodation.
+The local contacts you make will prove invaluable when you are looking to lock in a contract, scrape by with part-time work, or even find accommodation.